vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 ### Transit gateway

 You can create a transit gateway that connects any number of VPCs in the same network by setting the `enable_transit_gateway` variable to `true`.
 A connection is created for each VPC that you specify in the `transit_gateway_connections` variable.
-You configure the transit gateway resource in the [transit_gateway.tf](/transit_gateway.tf) file.
+The transit gateway resource is configured in the [transit_gateway.tf](/transit_gateway.tf) file.

 ### Security groups

 You can provision multiple security groups within any of the provisioned VPCs.
 You configure security group components in the [security_groups.tf](./security_groups.tf) file.
-For more information, see the [Security Groups](https://cloud.ibm.com/docs/containers?topic=containers-security-groups&interface=ui) section of Containers Security.
+For example:

 #### security_group variable

 The `security_group` variable supports creating security groups dynamically.
 The list of groups is converted to a map to ensure that changes, updates, and deletions don't affect other resources.
-This feature allows you to create security groups without worrying about unintended consequences on other resources.
+This is done to avoid affecting other resources when changes, updates, or deletions are made.

-The following example shows the `security_group` variable.
+The following example shows the `security_group` variable type:

 ```terraform
   list(